 - 19.16 RIPA provides methods of surveillance and information gathering to help the FSA in the prevention and detection of crime.
 RIPA ensures that, where these methods are used, an individual's rights to privacy under Article 8 of the European Convention of Human Rights are considered and protected. - 19.17 Under RIPA the FSA is able to: - acquire data relating to communications; - carry out covert surveillance; - make use of covert human intelligence sources (CHIS); and - access electronic data protected by encryption or passwords. - 19.18 The FSA is not able to obtain warrants to intercept communications during the course of transmission. - 19.19 The FSA is only able to exercise powers available to it under Parts I and II of RIPA where it is necessary for the purpose of preventing or detecting crime.
 All RIPA authorisations for the acquisition of communications data, the carrying out of directed surveillance and the use of CHIS must be approved by a Head of Department in the Enforcement Division.
-Authorisation will only be given where the authorising officer believes that the proposed action is necessary and proportionate in the specific circumstances set out in the application.
-Consideration will be given to any actual or potential infringement of the privacy of individuals who are not the subjects of the investigation or operation (collateral intrusion) and to the steps taken to avoid or minimise any such intrusion.
-When considering whether the proposed action is necessary and proportionate the following non-exhaustive list of factors is likely to be relevant: - the seriousness of the offence; - the amount of material that might be gathered; - the nature of the material that might be gathered; - whether there are other less intrusive ways of obtaining the same result; - whether the proposed activity is likely to satisfy the objective; and - where surveillance is proposed, the location of the surveillance operation.
+Authorisation will only be given where the authorising officer believes that the proposed action is necessary and proportionate in the subjects of the investigation or operation (collateral intrusion) and to the steps taken to avoid or minimise any such intrusion.
+When considering whether the proposed action is necessary and proposed action is necessary and proposed action is necessary and to the steps taken to avoid or minimise any such intrusion.
+When considering whether the proposed action is necessary and proposed acti - the seriousness of the offence; - the amount of material that might be gathered; - the nature of the material that might be gathered; - whether there are other less intrusive ways of obtaining the same result; - whether the proposed activity is likely to satisfy the objective; and - where surveillance is proposed, the location of the surveillance operation.